 A Freehold House can be defined as any estate which is “free from hold” of any entity besides the owner.
 Therefore, the owner of such an estate enjoys free ownership for all time.
-When selling a freehold property, it does not require consent from the state and hence requires less paperwork, thus, making it more expensive than that of a leasehold property.
+When selling a freehold property, it does not require consent from the state and hence requires less paperwork, thus, making it more expensive than leasehold property.

-The benefits in owning a Freehold Home
+The Benefits of Owning a Freehold Home

 - You need not worry about the Lease running out, as with a Freehold Home you own the property outright

 - There is no need to deal with any freeholder (known as the landlord)

 - There is no need to pay any ground rent, services charges, or any other landlord charges.

 - You can use the land for any purposes however in accordance with the local regulations.

 - You will have the responsibility of maintaining the fabric of the building – the roof and the outside walls

 It is your name in the land registry as “freeholder”, owning the “title absolute”.
 A Freehold House is usually the preferred option: you can’t really go wrong with it.